 - The players' projectiles attacks cost 2両 in the prototype, which was later increased to 4両 with koban coin inflation.

 - Players keep all of their money after getting a game over.
 In the final game, the player loses all of their money.

 While jutsu are not normally available in the prototype, they are fully coded.
-Use the following PAR codes to give Goemon and/or Ebisumaru all four jutsu and infinite power:
+Use the following Pro Action Replay (PAR) codes to give Goemon and/or Ebisumaru all four jutsu and infinite power:

 - Jutsu that deplete energy over time take 40 frames per bar in the prototype and 16 frames per bar in the final game.